'Birdman' leap makes Fox Searchlight shine at Oscars

 A win also helps stimulate interest in international markets, Simanton said.
 “The Oscars are a powerful brand,” he said.

-“Birdman” prevailed in what many Oscar watchers called a two-way contest with coming-of-age tale “Boyhood” from small distributor IFC Films, a unit of AMC Networks Inc (AMCX.O).
-“Boyhood” ended the night with one trophy for best supporting actress Patricia Arquette.
+“Birdman” prevailed in what many Oscar watchers called a two-way contest with coming-of-age tale “Boyhood” from small distributor IFC Films, a unit of AMC Networks Inc. “Boyhood” ended the night with one trophy for best supporting actress Patricia Arquette.

 IFC Films was new to the best-picture race.
 The New York-based distributor abandoned most film production about a decade ago but stuck with “Boyhood,” which was filmed for a few weeks each year for 12 years using the same cast.